anshumandas/jest-mustache/README.md

 # jest-mustache
-utility to test mustache generated files using jest
+framework to generate files using mustache and also test them by using jest